Tbrennan6/IcelandicNow/docs/03_introduction-to-icelandic/06_að-vera.md

 Example 5: I talk.\
 Example 6: I talk**ed**.

-Irregular verbs do not follow a regular pattern like this.
+Irregular verbs, on the other hand, do not follow a standard pattern like this.
 In English, *to be* and *to eat* are two examples of irregular verbs.
 These verbs are irregular because their past tense forms do not follow an expected pattern.

 Example 1: To be \
-Example 1: I am. \
+Example 2: I am. \
-Example 2: I was. \
+Example 3: I was. \
-Example 3: To eat \
+Example 4: To eat \
-Example 3: I eat. \
+Example 5: I eat. \
-Example 4: I ate.
+Example 6: I ate.

 ## To Be
-Below, see the entire chart for *to be.* *To be* is a unique verb in English because it is completely irregular; none of its forms look anything like the infinitive!
-It is also unique because it has five unique forms when most verbs have only three.
-Also of note is how the present tense and the past tense forms do not share anything in common.
+Below, see the entire chart for *to be*. *To be* is a very unique verb in English because it is completely irregular; none of its forms look anything like the infinitive at all!
+It is also unique because it has five unique different when most English verbs have only three.
+Also of note is how the present tense and the past tense forms do not share anything in common either.

 | Pres. be | **Sing.** | **Plur.** |
 |----------|-----------|-----------|